J3698/MeshFeatureNet/README.md

 To install SoftRas, use the dockerfile or install it manually at [SoftRasterizer](https://github.com/ShichenLiu/SoftRas).
-Note that failure to delete the build folder may cause issues.
+Note that failure to delete SoftRas' build folder may cause issues.

 To download the dataset, run ./data/download_dataset.sh